How it works

 Why leasing is easier than owning your lights.

-Most Curbstead installs are leased.
+Most installs booked through Curbstead are leased.
 Here is what that actually means for you — and the full lease-vs-buy breakdown if you want the comparison.

-Commercial-grade strands, sized to your roofline — not retail lights that fade after a couple of Chicago winters.
+- Commercial-grade strands, sized to your roofline — not retail lights that fade after a couple of Midwest winters.
 You never buy or replace them.

 Read the quote